ltiao/ltiao.github.io.nikola/content/posts/inference-in-variational-autoencoders-with-various-monte-carlo-sample-sizes.rst

 final output, which allows us to approximate the expected log likelihood using the Monte Carlo samples.
 Finally, we demonstrated how we can use our fitted model to obtain a distribution over reconstructions.
-These approach is appealing due not only to its simplicity but its extensibility to other kinds of problems with different likelihoods.
+This approach is appealing not only for its simplicity, but its applicability to large class of problems with various likelihoods.

 In a future post, we will use methods discussed here to implement and explore *Importance Weighted Autoencoders* [#burda2015]_, which uses